Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Introduction

-\paragraph*{Contributions.} The specific contributions of this work are: \begin{itemize} \item To present a bandit-based generic framework for online, black-box optimization of TLM pre-training. \item To formulate a Gaussian Process based Thompson sampling algorithm for online MLM-loss minimization of TLMs.
-The novelty in the presented framework is on fitting the estimated pre-training validation losses with a Gaussian process reward model for the formulation of a Thompson sampling bandit policy, which results in an equivalence between bandit cumulative reward maximization and pre-train loss minimization. \item To showcase empirically that the proposed algorithm efficiently pre-trains TLMs with robust and satisfactory performance, both in pre-training and across diverse downstream fine-tuned tasks. \item To show that sequentially deciding, based on the proposed bandit-based algorithm, how many tokens of the input to mask ---and how to mask them--- results in improved dynamic masking-based MLM pre-training. \end{itemize}
+\paragraph*{The contributions} of this work are: \begin{itemize}[leftmargin=*] \item To present a bandit-based framework for efficient online optimization of TLM pre-training.
+Specifically, to formulate a Gaussian Process based Thompson sampling (GP-TS) algorithm for sequential MLM loss minimization.
+The novelty lays on modeling TLM pre-training validation losses with a Gaussian process reward model, and on formulating a Thompson sampling policy that minimizes them.

+\item To showcase empirically how GP-TS pre-trains TLMs better and faster: both when pre-training from-scratch and continually, across a variety of corpora.
+Besides, to show that GP-TS pre-trained TLMs provide top fine-tuned performance across diverse in-domain tasks, in fewer interactions.

+\item To demonstrate that GP-TS's \textit{sequential selection} of how many tokens of the input to mask ---and how to mask them--- results in improved and accelerated dynamic MLM pre-training, enabling significant resource utilization savings. \end{itemize}

+To the best of our knowledge, this work is the first to address online optimization of TLM pre-training with bandit-based Bayesian optimization, and to showcase its performance and resource efficiency benefits.

-The rest of the manuscript is organized as follows: Section~\ref{sec:background} provides a succinct background on Bayesian optimization, the multi-armed bandit and the TLM pre-training procedure; Section~\ref{sec:method} describes the proposed method for bandit-based TLM pre-training optimization; with results on its empirical performance evaluated in Section~\ref{sec:experiments}, and concluding remarks provided in Section~\ref{sec:conclusion}.
+The manuscript is organized as follows: Section~\ref{sec:background} provides the background on Bayesian optimization, multi-armed bandits and TLM pre-training; Section~\ref{sec:method} describes the proposed GP-TS method for TLM pre-training optimization; with its empirical performance evaluated in Section~\ref{sec:experiments}.
+Concluding remarks are provided in Section~\ref{sec:conclusion}.